What We Do

 Read the 2021 Annual Report to learn about Denver Labor’s minimum wage and prevailing wage efforts and how the team keeps working with employers and employees to ensure everyone is paid according to the law.

 Our staff always works hard to get wages recovered for workers protected by the Prevailing Wage and Minimum Wage ordinances.
-In 2020, Denver Labor recovered more than $1 million dollars for unpaid workers, exceeding the previous annual record by more than $300,000.
+In 2022, Denver Labor recovered more than $1 million dollars for unpaid workers, exceeding previous annual records.
 You can read some of the success stories in the link below.

 Read Our Restitution Stories